RaveenRasaiya/BinaryTreeAndBalls/README.md

 Step 4: Please input a level and predicated container index to build binary tree and wait to complete process.

-Step 5: Console shows progress of the application.
+Step 5: Console shows progress of the application and outcome.